 Safety: Instant Pots have made pressure cooking extremely safe and nearly foolproof for home cooks.
 However, the lid of the pot gets extremely hot during cooking, and on all models but the Ultra, you need to get very close to the lid — and the hot steam — when quick-releasing the steam.

-We lined up all four Instant Pots — the Lux, Duo, Duo Plus and Ultra — for a side-by-side comparison in which we evaluated cooking capabilities, time, temperature, controls and the final cooked results.
+We lined up a range of Instant Pots for a side-by-side comparison in which we evaluated cooking capabilities, time, temperature, controls and the final cooked results.
 Although each model is available in multiple sizes, we purchased the 6-quart model of each to eliminate any variables related to volume.

 We purposely selected these five cooking methods and their corresponding ingredients, as they represent the most common uses for Instant Pots.